 - To simplify business setup in view of the above, we recommended to fast-register a company with our professional passive nominee shareholders and directors.
 Click on this link to view more information on this strategy.

-- By end-September 2020, our Client agreed with the above recommendations, and settled Healy Consultants Group PLC’s engagement fees for such a setup.
+- By end-September 2020, our Client agreed with the above recommendations, and settled Healy Consultants Group’s engagement fees for such a setup.

 - Our team provided our Client with a detailed project plan outlining i) engagement process ii) expected timelines and iii) foreseeable challenges and solutions during the Pakistan engagement.

 - We also supplied complete KYC documentation on the two nominees acting as temporary shareholders and directors for the business.

 - The registration of the Pakistan entity by our nominees took two weeks, as transparently advertised on our Pakistan webpages.